 The slippery terrain on a monsoon trek, places a lot of lateral strain on the shoe especially if you slip.
 Sandal side straps are usually not robust enough to handle this lateral strain and may break under heavy stress.
 Furthermore, an open toe design sandal provides little to no protection against a stubbed toe.
 Despite these shortcomings, we do carry sandals on our monsoon hikes.
 Although, we only use them for stream crossings, as camp shoes and when walking through a gentle terrain in a really heavy downpour.
 Remember a broken sandal can effectively wreck a trek and it may mean a painful, slow and potentially dangerous hobble back to the base camp.

 3. Non cotton pants and full sleeve t-shirt.

 Cotton is best avoided on a trek.
 This holds true for the Himalayas and especially for monsoon treks in the Sahyadri.
 Cotton or denim gets excessively heavy when wet and does not wick and insulate as well as wool or synthetic clothing.
 Read more on why cotton should be avoided while trekking in our essential clothing article.
-Most people prefer shorts and t-shirts as their trekking attire during the monsoons, but we tend to deviate towards a full sleeve t-shirt like Decathlon's Tech Fresh 50 and a full length trekking pants like Forclaz 900 (reviewed here).
+Most people prefer shorts and t-shirts as their trekking attire during the monsoons, but we tend to deviate towards a full sleeve t-shirt like Tech Fresh 50 (buy at Decathlon India) and a convertible, quick drying trekking pants like Forclaz 50 (buy at Decathlon India).
 Full sleeve t-shirts and pants provide better protection from stinging nettles, thorns, sunburn and they are more effective against mosquitoes and other critters on a monsoon trek.
 Remember that clothing is your first line of defence against inclement weather, falls and scrapes.